anukalp1723/EV_station_Api/README.md

 # iCharge
-This repo contains our project file for hackathon conducted on Hackerearth.
+This repo contains our project file for hackathon.

 # About
 iCharge- A one stop solution for all your Charging needs.